Diazapentalene

 In organic chemistry, a diazapentalene is any of the heterocyclic compounds having molecular formula C_{6}H_{6}N_{2} whose structure is two fused two pentagonal rings of six carbon atoms and two nitrogen atoms.
 That is, it is a heteropentalene, with two nitrogens substituted in for carbons.
 There are several different constitutional isomers.
 Each diazapentalene has 10 pi electrons and shows aromaticity.
+The isomers with one nitrogen in each ring are known as pyrrolopyrroles.

 Some of the diazapentalenes are mesomeric betaines, however these diazapentalenes are not mesoionic.